Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 4. Platelet Rich Plasma Injections (PRP)

-Should your eyebrows now be raised, please allow me to add the term P-shot to your vernacular.
-Named for the Greek god of virility, Priapus, the P-shot involves harvesting your own plasma-enriched growth factors in your blood, and injecting them into specific areas of the penis.
-The process involves drawing a small amount of blood from the arm, then transferring it to a centrifuge, where it spins for about 10 minutes to separate the platelet-rich plasma (PRP) and the platelet-poor plasma (PPP).
-The PRP is then taken from the tube and re-injected into the penis, which ostensibly stimulates blood flow and makes the penis appear larger and rejuvenated (there is also a version for women called the O-shot.)
+Should your eyebrows now be raised, please allow me to add the term P-Shot to your vernacular.
+Named for the Greek god of virility, Priapus, the P-Shot involves harvesting your own plasma-enriched growth factors in your blood and injecting them into specific areas of the penis.
+The process involves drawing a small amount of blood from the arm and then transferring it to a centrifuge, where it spins for about 10 minutes to separate the platelet-rich plasma (PRP) and the platelet-poor plasma (PPP).
+The PRP is then taken from the tube and reinjected into the penis, which ostensibly stimulates blood flow and makes the penis appear larger and rejuvenated (there is also a version for women called the O-Shot.)

-If you want to get this therapy done yourself, I’d recommend you contact the folks at GAINSWave, you should know that it pairs quite nicely with the acoustic sound wave therapy below, and the good folks at GAINSWave have offered any of my readers a discount of $150 when you request an appointment from any provider, across the country, found here.
+If you want to get this therapy done yourself, I’d recommend you contact the folks at GAINSWave.
+You should know that it pairs quite nicely with the acoustic sound wave therapy mentioned in the next tip.
+The good folks at GAINSWave have offered you a discount of $150 when you request an appointment from any provider, across the country, found here.

-Also provided by the team at GAINSWave, this pairs quite nicely with the P-shot (along with the use of a digital penis pump, which they provide to you after the one-two acoustic sound wave therapy + P-shot combo).
-You can get more details at the article “I Got Stronger Erections By Blasting My Penis With Sound“.
+Also provided by the team at GAINSWave, this pairs quite nicely with the P-Shot (along with the use of a digital penis pump, which they provide to you after the one-two acoustic sound wave therapy + P-Shot combo).
+You can get more details in the article “I Got Stronger Erections By Blasting My Penis With Sound.”

-Same as the P-shot/PRP injection listed above, if you want to get this therapy done yourself, I’d recommend you contact the folks at GAINSWave.
-They have offered my readers a $150 discount when you request an appointment from any provider, across the country, found here.
+Same as the P-Shot/PRP injection listed above, if you want to get this therapy done yourself, I’d recommend you contact the folks at GAINSWave for a $150 discount when you request an appointment from any provider, across the country, found here.

 6. Pulsed Electromagnetic Fields